lepisma/lepisma.github.io/_posts/2015-01-06-why-i-stopped-recommending-gnome.md

 began, starting from Ubuntu.

-Whenever I try to make my thoughts flexible about things like *respecting others opinion*, first thing I say to myself is

-> Ubuntu is also good, don't make a biased opinion.
+Whenever I try to make my thoughts flexible about things like *respecting others opinion*, first thing I say to myself is "*Ubuntu is also good, don't make a biased opinion*".

 But I never got over it.
 Ubuntu has never worked on my machine for more than ~15 days (even Arch was stabler).
 So, I never got my hands on unity much.
-Then came Mint, but *you can't just get off your genes*, and crash cycles again set in.
+Then came Mint, but you can't just get off your genes, and crash cycles again set in.
 After this I just kept hopping over and over,

 - Fedora